souradeep-das/mutate-execution-specs/README.md

 $ patch -p0 < update_tests.patch
 ```

 A patched version of the tests are required to run the mutation tests.
 To find the differences refer [here](./docs/tests_diff.md).
+For a different fork - replace <frontier> with the specific fork name.

 ### d.
 Run